5 ELK Stack Pros and Cons

 Sharding and replicas are both useful features, but leveraging them fully demands more compute resources, more disk space, and additional nodes.
 This leaves users to either swallow the costs or scale back on data retention and archiving to make up the difference.

 The ELK stack’s scaling challenges are a result of many issues we have already mentioned: the instability of large indices, the poor cost economics of sharing and replicas, and the rapid growth in TCO that manifests as organizations increase their daily ingestion of log files.

 It’s not that ELK isn’t scalable, it’s more that the challenges and costs associated with scaling outweigh the benefits, especially when compared to ELK stack alternatives in the market today.

 Want More from Your Log Analytics Solution?
 Swap Your ELK Stack for ChaosSearch

 Organizations are turning to ChaosSearch for powerful log analytics in the cloud with unlimited data retention - and without the complexity and high TCO that comes with operating an ELK cluster.

 ChaosSearch offers a new approach to indexing data in the cloud, one that deploys directly on cloud object storage and builds indices 60 times faster and 25 times smaller than Elasticsearch.
-The result is a SaaS-based log analytics solution that’s simple to deploy, scales linearly into massive data volumes and outperforms the ELK stack for up to 80% lower cost.
+The result is a serverless, stateless log analytics solution that’s simple to deploy, scales linearly into massive data volumes and outperforms the ELK stack for up to 80% lower cost.